yoctoyotta1024/CLEO/docs/source/usage/examples.rst

 By default the golovin, long, and lowlist executables will be compiled and run.
 You can change this by editing ``script_args="[...] golovin long lowlist`` in ``shima2009.sh``.

+Note that due to the randomness of the initial super-droplet conditions and the collision-coalescence algorithm, each run of these examples will not be completely identical, but they should be reasonably similar, and have the same mean behaviour.

 a) Golovin
 ##########